skitzke/RestfulAPI_Data_Processing/README.md

 ***PS: If you get an error popup when opening the webpage in relation to entity framework connection, then please follow the Connection String guide above and fix it.***

-All previous feedback given in the email is fixed, and therefore, i am resubmitting my assignment.

 Caner Celik (4594738)